-An easy vegan dip recipe seasoned with Moroccan spices that is as beautiful as it is delicious.
+An easy vegan dip recipe seasoned with Moroccan spices that are as beautiful as it is delicious.
 Pairs perfectly with fresh pita bread or pita chips.

 One of the things that it seems like it’s hard to do when you’re on Weight Watchers (or any diet) is to go to parties.
 There is usually a lot of food but much of it is laden with fat and calories that you don’t need and won’t eat.